Biostatistics, B.S.

 • The Jesuit difference.
 Saint Louis University is one of the few universities to offer an undergraduate degree in biostatistics and the only Catholic, Jesuit University to offer this program.

 • Medallion Program.
-Designed for first-year students in all CPHSJ majors, this program connects first-year students with each other, their major and the College through social, academic enhancement and professional development events, as well as faculty mentoring.
+Designed for first-year students in all CPHSJ majors, this program connects first-year students with each other, their major and the college through social, academic enhancement and professional development events, as well as faculty mentoring.

 Curriculum Overview